The touchscreen MacBook should still be an unreleased prototype buried deep in Apple’s secret lab

 Apple Macbook Air M2

 Another fairly minor, but valid concern, is hygiene.
 If you have ever used a MacBook, you are probably aware of how easy it is to smudge displays and how difficult it is to clean.
 My iPad screen already looks like a mess, and I say that as someone who washes and wipes their hands regularly.
-My fingers are by no means overly greasy, yet the iPad feels like a crime scene after a few hours of using it.
-What I love about my country is how its screen always looks fresh and sharp because I simply never touch it.
+My fingers are by no means overly greasy, yet the iPad feels like a crime scene following a few hours of using it.
+What I love regarding my country is how its screen always looks fresh and sharp because I simply never touch it.
 While this may seem like an insignificant argument, I’m sure many other users share the same sentiments.

 So unless Apple plans to redesign the MacBook Pro hinge to support at least 180-degree angles, or preferably 360-degree angles, touch input won’t be convenient or practical for most people.
 And assuming the product adds a matte finish to the screen to address the smudge issue, this device still shouldn’t see the light of day.